Accessibility

 More resources

-To provide feedback on accessibility in BC Parks, we encourage you to contact the B.C. government’s Accessibility Directorate.
+You can give feedback on accessibility in BC Parks by contacting the B.C. government’s Accessibility Directorate.

 If you have questions about accessibility in BC Parks, contact us at parkinfo@gov.bc.ca.